metacpan/metacpan-cpan-extracted/distros/A/App-Dusage/README.md

 Provided a list of paths, `dusage` filters the output of `du` to find the amount of disk space used for each of the paths, collecting the values in one `du` run.

 It adds the new value to the list, shifting old values up.
 It then generates a nice report of the amount of disk space occupied in each of the specified paths, together with the amount it grew (or shrank) since the previous run, and since seven runs ago.

-When run daily, `dusage` outputs daily and weekly reports.
+When run daily, such as from `cron`, `dusage` outputs daily and weekly reports.

 ## Warning